gavinn212/Deep-Learning-Midterm/README.md

     - Employed a different prompt format.
     - Consolidated all steps (from environment setup to submission file generation) into a single code cell for easy execution and reproducibility.
 - **Objective:** To train on a larger scale and serve as a final, one-click runnable solution.

+## Model Weights

+The link to the trained model weights can be found in the `ModelWeight_Link.md` file.

+## Final Submission

+The final submission file submitted to Kaggle is `submission 0.83.csv`, which achieved a score of 0.83 on the competition leaderboard.